wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 ---
-title: Improve PPS and Prevent Overage
+title: Improve PPS Usage and Prevent Overage
 tags: [administration, dashboards]
 sidebar: doc_sidebar
 permalink: wavefront_usage_info.html
 summary: Find actionable usage information and learn how to improve PPS.
 ---

-How much your company pays for using Tanzu Observability by Wavefront depends on PPS (point per second).
+How much your company pays for using Tanzu Observability by Wavefront depends on PPS (point per second) consumption.
 What you pay is based on data throughput, primarily:
 * **Data ingestion**.
 When the Wavefront service ingests data, those data count toward your PPS allocation.
 * **Data analysis**.
 When you run a query, either as part of an alert or when you look at a dashboard, the backend has to process the data, and those data points count toward your PPS allocation.

-This page helps you get value from your PPS and avoid overage (overage is an extra fee that customers with certain contracts pay if they consume more data than they paid for).
+This page helps you get value from your PPS and avoid overage.
+Overage is an extra fee that customers with certain contracts pay if they consume more data than they paid for.

 ## Where Do I Start?